-Peter Morse is a transdisciplinary film-maker, computer visualisation expert, artist and technologist, who works across and between the sciences and the arts.
+Peter Morse is a transdisciplinary data scientist, computer visualisation expert, film-maker, artist and technologist, who works across and between the sciences and the arts.
 He likes landscape, adventure, wilderness, supercomputing, simulation, literature and pragmatism.

 He wrote his first computer programs in Fortran and Pascal in 1978, in his third year Maths class at Hollywood Senior High School, that ran upon a mainframe DEC VAX cluster at the University of Western Australia.
 One memorable program was a generative text horoscope – that crashed abysmally.
 It was programmed on punch-cards and spewed-forth pages of teletype errors.
 A first experiment.
 An early lesson: if it can go wrong, it probably will.
 Mitigate and persist, have a vision, get there.

 He has made unpopular movies since childhood animated super-8 epics in the late 1970’s in suburban Western Australia, to frontier fulldome epics in Antarctica in the current day.
 The times, technology and places have changed, but the drive hasn’t.

 He has in-depth technical skills and production experience in diverse fields such as 3D data visualisation, volumetric rendering, stereoscopic immersive virtual and augmented reality systems and computer programming – as well as video, photographic and film production, audio design and music .
 He has a wide-ranging creative practice and has exhibited digital media works around Australia and internationally in the USA, Germany, Britain, France, Finland, Holland, mainland China, Hong Kong and Singapore.
 He is noted for working with equal facility in the sciences and the arts, taking a transdisciplinary approach to reconciling diverse disciplines.